 It is very important to note that the 25v resistive method has some serious implementation issues.
 First, you should use a non-inductive resistor.
 Many power resistors are wirewound, which have inductance of their own, and this brings the problem right back!
 It’s like putting another coil in series with the coil, the current is reduced but the inductance is increased with little or no improvement in the slew rate.
 Second, the there are some serious power issues if you were to attempt to limit a 5v motor to be powered from a 25v power source.
 4/5 of the power would have to go into the current limiting resistor!
 This is a tremendous waste of power, not to mention all the heat that must be dissipated.
 Also, the current limiting resistor would be physically large with a large power rating, greater than 20 watts.
 Clearly, the best solution is our chopping circuit.
 The chopper circuit offers not only the best performance, but is also the most efficient!

-In summary, current control offers several advantages-- It can accommodate a variety of motors with a simple adjustment to set the current.
+In summary, current control offers several advantages– It can accommodate a variety of motors with a simple adjustment to set the current.
 The top speed of the motors is increased with the Chopping Current control method, which uses a high voltage to achieve current waveforms with quick rise times.
-The torque curve of the motor is smoothed out over operating range of the motor speeds because the current, rather than voltage, is maintained at a constant level.
+The torque curve of the motor is smoothed out over the operating range of the motor speeds because the current, rather than voltage, is maintained at a constant level.
 And of course, we achieve power efficiency by not generating excess heat in order to achieve these desirable characteristics.
-Steppers have been around many years.
+Steppers have been around for many years.
 Chopping current control is fairly new for Stepper Motor control, and offers many improvements over the old L/R type drivers.